-Shared history offers great potential.
-Differentiated individual studies are not enough when it comes to writing an integrated European history.
-For some topics, we need research networks, in which academics with different linguistic, historical, and cultural skills can work together.
+Entangled history offers great potential.
+Yet differentiated individual studies are not enough when it comes to writing an integrated or shared European history.
+For many topics, we need research networks, in which scholars with different linguistic, historical, and cultural skills work together.

-OSTEUROPA: Jewish history and European history are inseparably intertwined.
-This is also true of East European Jewish and East European history.
+Osteuropa: Jewish history and European history are inseparably intertwined.
+This is also true of east European Jewish and east European history.
 At the same time, the history of the Jews has always been a history of persecution.
-What significance does the knowledge gained from studying the Jews or East European History as a discipline have for your work?
+What significance does the knowledge gained from Jewish Studies or east European History as a discipline have for your work?

-Brenner: I don't work on the history of the Jews of Eastern Europe, rather German-Jewish history, the history of the Jews in Western Europe and the United States, and the pre-history of the State of Israel.
-However, nobody working on modern Jewish history can ignore Eastern Europe, for that is where the greater part of the Jewish community lived until the Shoah.
-The descendents of East European Jews have shaped American Jewry as well as the State of Israel, so that it is impossible to separate Jewish history outside Eastern Europe from the region.
+Brenner: I don't work on the history of the Jews of eastern Europe, rather German-Jewish history, the history of the Jews in Western Europe and the United States, and the pre-history of the State of Israel.
+However, nobody working on modern Jewish history can ignore eastern Europe, for that is where the greater part of the Jewish community lived until the Shoah.
+The descendents of east European Jews have shaped American Jewry as well as the State of Israel, so that even outside eastern Europe it is impossible to separate Jewish history from the region.